 Sizing and fitting a backpack for travel and to be completely honest, I knew absolutely nothing about travel and outdoor backpacks.
 I only recently started using backpacking packs as a form of luggage during my travels.
 Naively, I thought that you just picked one that you liked, threw it on your back and took off.
+I was really wrong.

-Sizing and Fitting a Backpack for Travel
+Sizing and Fitting a Backpack for Travel – Our Experience with REI

-I had no idea that there was so much technology and science involved with fitting a backpack and even choosing the best backpack for travel.
-So when Josh recently told me that he wanted to set up a fitting at REI, I was a little puzzled as to what the big deal was.
+I had no idea that there were so much technology and science involved with fitting a backpack and even choosing the best backpack for travel.
+So when Josh recently told me that he wanted to set up fitting at REI, I was a little puzzled as to what the big deal was.

 But by the end of the experience, I was so impressed and in awe about all the technology involved with sizing and fitting a backpack.
-And I fully understood the importance of having a good fitting backpack, but also knowing how to adjust it properly to meet your travel needs.
+And I fully understood the importance of having a good fitting backpack but also knowing how to adjust it properly to meet your travel needs.

 Not many people realize that REI offers sizing and fitting backpack service (and you don’t have to buy your backpack there to get the service).
 We actually set an appointment with Hayes, so that we could learn in detail all about our new backpacks functionality and get sized and fitted properly.
 She was awesome!